Physics major Jomardee Perkins awarded Founders Fellow Research Scholarship

 Tyler Gilbert signing his name in the membership book.

-Holly Gummelt with UW Bothell Professor Emeritus Warren Buck.
+Holly Gummelt with UW Bothell Professor Emeritus Dr. Warren Buck.

-Connor Leupold is congratulated by UW Bothell Professor Joey Key.
+Connor Leupold is congratulated by UW Bothell Assistant Professor Dr. Joey Key.

-Katherine Reyes with Professor William DeGraffenreid, past president of Sigma Pi Sigma.
+Katherine Reyes with Dr. William DeGraffenreid, past president of Sigma Pi Sigma.

 Division Chair's Summer Undergraduate Research Award winners